tnachman/my_portfolio/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- css formatting
+- better photos of myself

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- would like to add a email link
+- would like to create a form for people to enter contact information

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this template](https://www.styleshout.com/free-templates/hola/).
-- Many thanks to...

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@tnachman](https://github.com/tnachman) - feel free to contact me!

 <!-- Optional -->